fuuman/101company/README.md

 ## Usage
 We deployed our application on Heroku, so that you can test it very easily without any building effort on your side.
 Just visit https://companymanager2016.herokuapp.com
+We already added some test data for you.
+Feel free to add, update or delete.

 ## Metadata
 this memberOf Theme:Web programming